Skip to content

 Pass extra to deep-merge additional loggers or handlers into the base dict:

-from django_o11y.logging.config import build_logging_dict
+from django_o11y.logging.setup import build_logging_dict

 LOGGING = build_logging_dict(extra={